DTT2411/CI-Portfolio-Project-2/README.md

 ### Content
 - Bootstrap structures (e.g. table, collapsible) and classes (e.g. text-center, text-md-start) were used to improve efficiency of html and css respectively.
 One bootstrap JS script was also used to provide functionality for the collapsible text content in the game information area. https://getbootstrap.com/docs/5.3/getting-started/introduction/.
 - Google Fonts for custom fonts used throughout site.
 Link to embed code used: https://fonts.googleapis.com/css2?family=Jockey+One&family=Orbitron:wght@400..900&display=swap.
-- Browser favicons were identified and downloaded from https://www.flaticon.com/.
-A Favicon converter (https://favicon.io/favicon-converter/) was used to create appropriately sized icons for different screen sizes.
+- Browser favicon was identified and downloaded from https://www.flaticon.com/.
 - Icolour pallete (https://icolorpalette.com/palette-by-themes/ski) and Coolors (https://coolors.co/) were used for inspiration for colour schemes.
 - Amiresponsive (https://ui.dev/amiresponsive) was used to generate the mock-up image for the readme.
 - Balsamiq Wireframes (https://balsamiq.com/) was used extensively during planning to guide the structure and layout of the website.